-As with any other gadget, it pays to do your research (that's why you're here, we'd wager) so let's look at the aspects that are going to be most important when you're deciding which is the best smart bulb for your home.
+As with any gadget purchase, do as much research as you can (this guide is a good start), so we'll briefly discuss the considerations that are most important in deciding which smart bulb is the best smart bulb for your home.

 Smart lighting and smart bulb considerations

-Smart lights might be relatively simple things, easy to understand and perhaps even easier to set up, but they do have the ability to make a big difference to your life.
+On one level, smart lights are relatively simple gadgets, easy to understand and set up, but they do have the ability to make a big difference to your life.
 Our top pick, at this point, is the Philips Hue range; they're not the cheapest on the market (though many Hue-compatible bulbs do come in at a lower cost) but the vast number of different smart bulbs available, from drop-in replacements for your ceiling lights to outdoor lamps, light strips and beyond, makes it the ecosystem of choice.

 We might love it, but that doesn't necessarily mean you should go Hue.
 There's a wide range of kit out there; perhaps the hub-free nature and bombastic bulbs of, say, LIFX, might suit you better.
-Maybe you're interested in trying the up-and-coming Thread protocol with Nanoleaf's fresh Essentials range.
-Perhaps you want to save a buck with one of the many budget brands.
+Maybe you're interested in trying the up-and-coming Thread protocol with Nanoleaf's fresh Essentials range, or perhaps you want to save a buck with one of the many budget brands.
 Let's take a look at how you should decide on the right smart light ecosystem for you.

 Hue is so well established in the smart lighting world that it has almost become a genericised trademark, but there's more to its success than simple brand recognition.
-Hue lights top our list because they're just so good, and so varied, that every other brand (even LIFX, below) is playing catchup.
+Hue lights top our list because they're just so good, and so varied, that every other brand (even LIFX, below) is playing catchup – it's why they've just held on to the Best Smart Lighting award at the T3 Awards 2021 again.

 The bulbs themselves use Zigbee to communicate, meaning you'll either need a Hue Bridge to talk to them, or a generic Zigbee hub, the likes of which you'll find in the Amazon Echo 4th Generation.
 Zigbee's great advantage is that it can reach a long way - it's a mesh network, and each bulb can act as a repeater which invisibly passes signals along to the next in line.
 This means you can take Hue further than your router would generally reach, making it more than plausible to get started with the Philips' vast outdoor range as well as its huge number of options for indoor lighting.